stefanotorresi/facile-it.github.io/content/blog/eng/message-pack-an-alternative-to-json.md

 # Conclusions{#conclusions}

 MessagePack allows to save more than 40% of network bandwidth consumption with little more than one line of code.
-A smaller payload means less data are transmited, this is very useful in **mobile** and [**Internet of Things (IoT)**](https://en.wikipedia.org/wiki/Internet_of_things) applications, where attention to the use of the battery is very important, but we should pay attention on the size of each request to avoid the absurd situation in which the *header* is larger than data in *payload* ([overhead](https://en.wikipedia.org/wiki/Overhead_(computing))).
+A smaller payload means that less data are transmitted, and that's very useful in **mobile** and [**Internet of Things (IoT)**](https://en.wikipedia.org/wiki/Internet_of_things) applications, where there's special care in power efficiency; but we should also pay attention to the overall size of each request, to avoid the absurd situation in which the *header* is larger than the *payload* ([overhead](https://en.wikipedia.org/wiki/Overhead_(computing))).

-It is important to underline that MessagePack is supported by over [50 programming languages](http://msgpack.org/#languages) although from the computational point of view not particularly efficient and it is not especially simple to debug because it isn't human-readable.
+It's important to underline that, while MessagePack is supported by over [50 programming languages](http://msgpack.org/#languages), it doesn't seem to be particularly efficient from a computational perspective, and can be hard to debug due to being non human-readable.